pavolk/leapmotion_sample/README.md

 # hello Leap Motion

-Simple demo application using Leap-SDK's LeapC-API and opengl (freeglut, glew) to render the hand and finger positions.
+Simple demo application using Leap-SDK's LeapC-API and opengl (freeglut, glew, glm) to render the hand and finger positions.

-This is an adapted copy of the "GLUTSample" application from the Leap-SDK.
+This is an adapted copy of the "GLUTSample" application from the [LeapSDK](https://www2.leapmotion.com/v4.1-lmc-windows-sdk).

 # Building on Windows